mcollu/scube/docs/source/sec_ex_A10_L3.rst

 +-------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 .. note::
-   The suggested min value, to compare the tower natural frequency against, is, for a stiff-stiff tower, equal to three times the max rotational speed of the rotor (i.e., 3P max).

-   The suggested max value, to compare the tower natural frequency against, is, for a stiff-stiff tower, equal to six times the min rotational speed of the rotor (i.e., 6P min).
+   The suggested min value for the blade tip distance from the tower axis is 5m since this is the max diameter of the tower.
+Remember that the distance is NOT measured from the surface of the tower, but from the tower axis.

 Methodology
 ~~~~~~~~~~~